 Newman Scott, a national shopfitting contractor, was found guilty of unsafe working at height practices in 2013, suffering prosecution and a fine of £9,599.

 In response, the company conducted a thorough investigation to uncover the root cause of the incident.
-This examination led to a complete change in the company’s health and safety culture —The changes are typical to construction firms could be benefit many firms.
+This examination led to a complete change in the company’s health and safety culture - The changes are typical to construction firms could benefit many firms.

 The following changes were implemented to improve health and safety at Newman Scott:

-- Increased communication across all employee levels and throughout the duration of the construction project
+- Increased communication across all employee levels and throughout the construction project

 - Conducted regular health and safety training